godswillokokon/firebase-memo/README.md

-# firebase-cafe-app
+# Firebase Cafe App
+## Setting up the project

+* Create a firebase project
+* Replace the "XXXXXXXX" with the newly created firebase project details at the bottom of index.html

+  var config = {
+     apiKey: "XXXXXXXXXXXXXXXXXXX",
+     authDomain: "XXXXXXXXXXXXXX",
+     databaseURL: "XXXXXXXXXXXXX",
+     projectId: "XXXXXXXXXXXX",
+     storageBucket: "XXXXXXXXXXXXX",
+     messagingSenderId: "XXXXXXXXXXXXX"
+ };
+ * Run index.html on the browser
-A collection of quickstart samples demonstrating the Firebase APIs using the Javascript SDK.
+### A collection of quickstart samples demonstrating the Firebase APIs using the Javascript SDK.
 For more information, see firebase.google.com/docs/web/setup.

-Samples are organized into the following subdirectories and include README.md files with instructions for getting started:
+### Samples are organized into the following subdirectories and include README.md files with instructions for getting started:

-# Simple single page web app
+#### Simple single page web app
-# Anonymous Auth
+#### Anonymous Auth
-# Database
+#### Database
-# Firestore
+#### Firestore
-# Functions
+#### Functions
-# Send requests to a Functions server-side instance and get back results.
+#### Send requests to a Functions server-side instance and get back results.
-# Storage
+#### Storage